shonan-releng-mobile/shonan-releng-mobile/4thbreakout/logging/README.md

 Internal logging: the log "stays only in the device". _Note: Internal logging can be in-memory or in a place where other apps can see_
 External logging: the log goes to some external cloud service.

-* Study when developers started to use these external logging providers and why.
+* Study when developers started to use these external logging providers and why

 	* appbrain.com (former Googlers) might give us some insights on this
 	* Methodology: analysis of the code repository, looking for commits that introduced the logging